top of page

 "I'm a teacher

-and need to prepare my children to read."
+and need to prepare my students to read."

 Laugh yourself silly.
 Click the arrow and hear the "s" sound work: